ASPLes/myqtt/py-myqtt/doc/manual.rst

 Enabling server side TLS encryption
 ===================================

 The following will show you how to enable TLS profile to protect the content that travels over the connection for all channels.
 A really usual example of use is to first protect the connection with TLS (which is what we are going to explain) and the start a SASL channel to do the auth part.

 1. Anyhow, the first thing you must do is to import the required components::

-    import vortex
+    import myqtt
-    import vortex.tls
+    import myqtt.tls

 2. Now, at the server initialization, usually before starting all listeners (vortex.create_listener) you call to register the handlers that will be called to report certificates to be used each time a request to enable TLS is received::

     # enable tls support
-    vortex.tls.accept_tls (ctx,
+    myqtt.tls.accept_tls (ctx,
                            # accept handler
                            accept_handler=tls_accept_handler, accept_handler_data="test",
                            # cert handler